concept-lab/SiteFerret/README.md

 This scripts, as for standard single structure call to SiteFerret, can overwrite default clustering parameters via the **config.txt** file.

+ ### Other tools
+ In the *script/otherTools/* folder the user can find the scripts used to generate results for comparison with Fpocket and NS-volume discussed in our paper (see below).
+The NS-volume tool is avaible as a standalone here: https://github.com/concept-lab/NS_pocket

  ## Cite

  TODO